Remote Sensing and Geospatial Data

 Attribution of Changes

-Using ancillary data (aquaculture licensing records, coastal development permits, typhoon track data), changes were attributed:
+Using ancillary data (aquaculture licensing records, coastal development permits, typhoon track data), changes were attributed as follows.

 4.6 Populating Extent Accounts (Steps 13-15)